Tankless Water Heater Maintenance: Flushing, Descaling & Care Guide

 Water contains dissolved minerals like calcium and magnesium that vary based on your geographic location.
 When heated in a tankless system, these minerals precipitate and accumulate inside the heat exchanger and pipes, forming hard scale deposits.
 This buildup acts as an insulating barrier between the heating element and water, forcing your unit to work significantly harder to achieve the same temperature.

-The heat exchanger—the core component of your tankless system—features narrow passages designed for efficient heat transfer.
+The heat exchanger is the core component of your tankless system and features narrow passages designed for efficient heat transfer.
 When scale forms on these surfaces, it creates a thermal barrier that dramatically reduces the unit's effectiveness.
 In hard water areas, this buildup can become substantial within just months of operation.
+Learn more about hard water treatment options to prevent rapid scale formation.

 Impact on Efficiency and Performance

-As scale accumulates, your tankless water heater's efficiency drops from its rated 90%+ performance to as low as 60-70%.
+As scale accumulates, your tankless water heater's efficiency can drop from its rated 90%+ performance to as low as 60-70%.
 The consequences include:

 Maintained Unit